shreyansh26/Personal-Website/content/post/2021-05-16_generalized_autoregressive_pretraining_xlnet/index.md

 * Opens up the possibility of finetuning on tasks that have more than two input segments, which is not possible when using absolute segment encodings.

 ## Results
-Two datasets were same as the ones BERT used i.e., BooksCorpus and English Wikipedia.
+Two datasets were the same as the ones BERT used i.e., BooksCorpus and English Wikipedia.
 Furthermore, Giga5, ClueWeb 2012-B and CommonCrawl datasets were also used.
 SentencePiece tokenization was used.

-XLNet had the same architecture hyperparameters as BERT-Base and XLNet-Large had the same hyperparameters as BERT-Large. this resulted in a similar model size and hence a fair comparison.
+XLNet had the same architecture hyperparameters as BERT-Base and XLNet-Large had the same hyperparameters as BERT-Large. this resulted in similar model size and hence a fair comparison.

 XLNet was trained on 512 TPU v3 chips for 500K steps with an Adam weight decay optimizer, linear learning rate decay, and a batch size of 8192, which took about 5.5 days.
 And even after using so much compute and time, the model still underfitted on the data at the end of the training.